CESNET/eInfra-docs/docs.it4i/einfracz-migration.md

 As a part of the process, a joint e-INFRA CZ user base has been established.
 This included a migration of eligible IT4I accounts.

-## Who Is Affected
+## Who Has Been Affected

-The migration affects all accounts of users affiliated with an academic organizations in the Czech Republic.
+The migration affects all accounts of users affiliated with an academic organizations in the Czech Republic who also have an OPEN-XX-XX project.
 Affected users have received an email with information about changes in personal data processing.

-## Who Is Not Affected
+## Who Has Not Been Affected

 Commercial users, training accounts, suppliers, and service accounts were **not** affected by the migration.

-## When

-The migration took place on **January 19, 2022** and finished on **January 21, 2022**.

 ## Process

-During the process, users have received one or more emails from [CESNET][3] guiding them through additional steps required for successful migration.
+During the process, additional steps have been required for successful migration.

 This may have included:

 1. e-INFRA CZ registration, if one does not already exist.
 2. e-INFRA CZ password reset, if one does not already exist.
-3. Account identity linking, if conflict in username is identified.

-Emails originated from `cesnet.cz` domain and directed users to `e-infra.cz` pages/web applications.
-The pages are protected by https encryption and valid certificates.

-CESNET may have contacted individual users via email when an additional action was required for successful migration of their account.

 ## Steps After Migration